- Inter7's original page

 dovecot's sql auth driver with one table for each domain (

---disable-many-domains) you have to heavily customize your password query.
+--disable-many-domains) you have to heavily customize your queries to the sql database.
 With this patch

-vpopmailinstalls the sql procedure and functions in the database when you create a new domain.
-The procedure can be called by
+vpopmailinstalls the sql procedures and functions in the database when you create a new domain.
+The procedures can be called by

 dovecotto perform the auth.

---enable-mysql-bin=PATHas we have to install the procedure calling the
+--enable-mysql-bin=PATHas we have to install the procedures calling the

 mysqlbin as a shell command (no way to load an sql query from a file in C language, comments welcome).